 To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu

 Contents of publications may be freely reproduced for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, contact email@example.com or the authors listed on the publication.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.

-Revised and electronicaly distributed May 2009, Las Cruces, NM.
+Printed and electronically distributed August 2009, Las Cruces, NM